 The McKinney-Vento Homeless Education Assistance Act ensures the educational rights and protection of homeless children and youth, so that they may enroll in school, attend regularly, and be successful.
 Please review District 64's letter regarding homelessness here.

+For information on which children are eligible and the rights they have under McKinney-Vento, click here to see a Fact Sheet.
 If you have questions regarding homeless status and provision of educational services, please contact: Dr. Lea Anne Frost, Director of Student Services and Homeless Services Liaison 847-318-4300.